littleosbook/littleosbook/paging.md

 ~~~

 ## Paging and the Kernel
-The following section will describe how paging affects the OS kernel.
+This section will describe how paging affects the OS kernel.
 We
 encourage you to run your OS using identity paging before trying to implement a
 more advanced paging setup, since it can be hard to debug a malfunctioning
 page table that is set up via assembly.